nandosola/trantor-stream-uploader/README.md

 The resulting WAR will be deployed at the `/uploader` context.
 If you wish to change it, then edit `src/main/webapp/jboss-web.xml`.

 ### Build it
 This is a Maven 3 project.
-Mosey along: `mvn clean package`
+Mosey along: `mvn clean package`.
+Please make sure (Open)JDK 1.7 is installed and used (ie. update-alternatives).

 ### Deploy it (JBoss 7 AS)
 After the build process is complete, drop `target/stream-uploader.war` into `$JBOSS_HOME/standalone/deployments` or execute